AMRI-Lab/APART-QSM/README.md

 ## License

 Our software license is exclusively offered for academic research purposes and is expressly **NOT** intended for commercial or clinical use.
-To acquire the license, email [sjtu.amri@gmail.com](mailto:sjtu.amri@gmail.com), providing your full name, affiliated institution, and the reason for renewal.
+To acquire the license, please email [sjtu.amri@gmail.com](mailto:sjtu.amri@gmail.com), providing your full name, affiliated institution, and the reason for renewal.

 ## Contacts